MarcoMinghini/Research-material/2024/2024-10-16 SBIDE 2024/README.md

 # SBIDE 2024
-This presentation was given at the [IV Simposió Brasileiro de Infraestrutura de Dados Espaciais (SBIDE 2024)](https://inde.gov.br/simposio-16-anos/), held online and in Rio de Janeiro, Brazil on October 15-18, 2024.
+This presentation was given at the [IV Simpósio Brasileiro de Infraestrutura de Dados Espaciais (SBIDE 2024)](https://inde.gov.br/simposio-16-anos/), held online and in Rio de Janeiro, Brazil on October 15-18, 2024.
 It can be cited as follows:

 * Minghini M. (2024) Modernisation of INSPIRE: from SDIs to data spaces. _IV Simposió Brasileiro de Infraestrutura de Dados Espaciais_, October 15-18, 2024 [[pdf](SBIDE-2024_Minghini.pdf)]